Gravesend and Milton, Kent

 In 1846-7, a new Union Workhouse designed by John Gould was built at a site on Trafalgar Road in Gravesend.

 The workhouse later became St James' hospital.
-The site has now been developed as residential accommodation and the original buildings demolished.
+The site has now been developed as St James Oaks sheltered housing and the original buildings demolished.

 Gravesend & Milton Cottage Homes